Drassil/git-wiki-theme/docs/gossip_menu.md

 ### entry

 This must match the entry you added to [creature\_template.gossip\_menu\_id](https://trinitycore.atlassian.net/wiki/display/tc/creature_template#creature_template-gossip_menu_id).
-This also groups the options from gossip\_menu\_option335 and displays all options associated with this ID.
+This also groups the options from gossip\_menu\_option and displays all options associated with this ID.

 **Note:** If adding your own custom menu options, then it is common practice to start with an ID at or above 50,000 just to be safe that it doesn't conflict with other gossip menu id's.